geraldngjx/SwiftScribe/README.md

 ## Live Deployment:
 https://swift-scribe.vercel.app/

+Note: Due to inactivity after Orbital, we have decided to halt our backend servers to prevent incurring additional cost.
+If you would like a product demonstration, please reach out to us.

 ## Key Features:
 **Video uploading and processing:** Users can upload videos, and the application will extract the audio for transcription and summarization.
 **Speech-to-text transcription:** The application utilizes the Whispers AI model from Hugging Face to convert audio into accurate text transcriptions.